zuozhenggh/learning-library/developer-library/converged-db-on-premises/graph/Oracle-Graph-Lab1.md

 ````
 ![](./images/g4.png " ")

-## Step 3: Identifying the customers using PGQL
+## Step-2: Examples about customers and their orders using PGQL
 Lets look at some of the examples about customers and their orders.

 **Scenario 1 : Getting count from customer table**